duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_overview.md

 Instant Answers can return either a **single result** or **multiple results**.
 To provide the best experience, these two cases can be displayed with different templates.

-In your Instant Answer display options (for example, [Spice Display](https://duck.co/duckduckhack/spice_displaying), you can specify two separate templates:
+In your Instant Answer display options (for example, [Spice Display](https://duck.co/duckduckhack/spice_displaying) or [Goodie Display](https://duck.co/duckduckhack/goodie_displaying)), you can specify two separate templates:

 - `item` template (multiple results)
 - `detail` template (single results)